Overview

 This initiative encompasses both new water infrastructure and upgrades to the existing potable water supply, alongside enhanced management of water and wastewater systems.

-- Supporting Central Darling Shire Council in the construction of a new water treatment plant for Wilcannia.
+- Supporting Central Darling Shire Council in the construction of a new water treatment plant to maintain access to clean and reliable water.

-- Investigating the development and establishing an additional emergency groundwater bore and pipeline system to ensure a reliable backup water supply during severe droughts
+- Establishing an additional emergency groundwater bore to ensure a reliable backup water supply during severe droughts.

-- Enhancing the existing water network to minimize leakage and reduce losses.
+- Enhancing the existing water network to minimise leakage and reduce losses.

 - Protecting stormwater systems to mitigate public health risks.